savantcare/emr/webclient/components/core/crud/forms.md

 # Q2) How is the state of data entered in the form managed on client side?

-vuex objOrm field: vnRowStateInSession of type int
+vuex clientSideTable field: vnRowStateInSession of type int

 e.g. cts/pt-info/single/1time-Mrow-1Field/reminder/db/client-side/rems:71